I took my time and read all 37 of my blog posts, back to day one when I came home from the hospital.

 Or I discover I need to ask a different question.

 The toolbox that I am assembling I am doing consciously.
-In the past, I have just hobbled together whatever I needed at the time to get out of the situation depression would get me into.
+In the past, I have just cobbled together whatever I needed at the time to get out of the situation depression would get me into.
 I would find myself with only one choice and then must clean up the wreckage after reality returned.
 Depression was very good at getting me to go along with its unhelpful thinking.

 I would get into these loops.